Three semi trucks lined up, one is yellow, one is green and one is red

 Level 4 DOT Inspection: Special Inspection

-Special inspections are reserved for a very specific vehicle feature and are considered one-time evaluations.
+Special audits are reserved for a very specific vehicle feature and are considered one-time evaluations.
 Level 4 DOT inspections can help inspectors monitor and track how a specific violation is trending over time.

 Level 5 DOT Inspection: Vehicle-Only Inspection